MaximeDaigle/gym-minigrid/README.md

   Changing color when changing the task difficulty
 </p>

-Because the model has difficulty to converge, the model was trained with curriculum learning.
+Because the model had difficulty to converge, the model was trained with curriculum learning.
 The model plateaus at two moments.
 The first plateau is around 50%.
 It learns to select one of the two grid-locations containing an object at the last frame, but it doesn't understand the cue from the first frame.
 The second plateau is around 84%.
 The appearance of those plateaus is consistent.
 However, the amount of time spent in those plateaus varies a lot.

 The curriculum learning strategy is to increase the delay when the model is able to reach a 100% accuracy at the current level.
 Therefore, the curriculum learning schedule of the graph is as follows: